Quick start

 |---|---|

-| 1 | An MCP server publishes a manifest of tools/capabilities. |
+| 1 | MCP server publishes a manifest of tools/capabilities. |

-| 2 | The server is identified by a DID and can receive VCs from trusted issuers. |
+| 2 | Server is identified by a DID and receives VCs from trusted issuers. |

-| 3 | A registry lists servers, issuers, and revocations in a queryable way. |
+| 3 | Registry lists servers, issuers, and revocations in a queryable way. |

 | 4 | Runtimes enforce policy: allow/deny, minimum assurance, environment constraints. |